Icon of arrow left

 Limited Tools and Manual Verification

 The delivery process relied on outdated tools and manual coordination.
 Drivers used a basic mobile barcode scanner that displayed minimal information tied to each order and offered no way to confirm pickups digitally.
-Without context or integration into the broader system, drivers were often left unsure of where boxes were headed or whether they were properly assigned.
+Without context or integration into the broader system, drivers were often unsure where boxes were headed or whether they were correctly assigned.
 This led to frequent delays and miscommunication with the admin team.

 Lack of Task Structure and Route Guidance